The Flanders Poppy is a red flower that grew on battlefields in World War I over the place where many died in service to their country.

 In Flanders fields.

 [Dr. Chaps' comment: Happy Veterans Day.
-Let's defend the
+Let's defend the Constitution as they did.]

 2 comments: